671470/QuizGame_Oblig-2/README.md

 # Test cases

+- **Note**: NewQuizActivity test fails when all tests are run at the same time, all tests pass successfully when ran one by one.

 - **MainActivityTest**:
   - This test checks if the quiz button on the Main Activity works correctly
   - ActivityScenarioRule ensures that the test starts in the Main Activity